Awake (Once Upon a Time): In Storybrooke

-Later, the Black Fairy learns of Emma and Snow finding a field full of pixie flowers, which grew due to the Black Fairy's arrival (the flowers grow in the presence of a great evil).
+Later, the Black Fairy learns of Emma and Snow finding a field full of pixie flowers, which grew due to the Black Fairy's arrival.
 The Black Fairy introduces herself to Emma, saying that they were "destined to clash since the dawn of time".
 Then she forces Gideon to destroy the flowers, in order to make Snow and Emma suffer, but Emma discovers that one remained.
 They are able to use the flower to make a potion that can end Snow and David's shared Sleeping Curse for good, only to be interrupted by Hook's shadow.
 Sensing that Hook is in trouble, Snow tells Emma about her parents' attempt to find her during the first Curse, and now she wants Emma to use the flower to reunite her with Hook, telling Emma she will find another way to wake up Snow and David, before falling asleep.
-Emma immediately uses the potion to create a portal to Neverland, and brings Hook back to Storybrooke, while Tiger Lily escapes from the Lost Boys.
+Emma immediately uses the potion to create a portal to Neverland, and brings Hook back to Storybrooke.
 As the two are finally reunited, Hook decides to propose to Emma the right way after admitting that he truly loved her and vowed to be honest with her.
 Hook gets down on one knee and asks Emma to marry him, and she accepts for real this time.

 Later on in the Present, Regina, after having come up with a suggestion to reverse the Sleeping Curse, speaks to some of the residents with Snow and David sleeping alongside each other, as she told them about why they sacrificed themselves by allowing Emma to start her destiny to save everyone.
 Regina tells them that if they all take on the Sleeping Curse at the same time, it might become dilute enough to be easily broken.
 The residents each decide to drink a small portion of the sleeping curse from a chalice.
 After they drink it, Snow and David wake up, while the residents fall asleep around them, but soon afterwards, Snow and David see the residents wake again, due to the Sleeping Curse becoming weakened.
 Hook apologizes to David about killing his father, Robert, but is forgiven.
 Snow tells Emma that she won't face the Final Battle alone.